thedude0606/options_copy_TB/PROGRESS.md

 - Need to verify the functionality of ML components with the new data approach
 - Database operations need proper directory creation and connection handling
 - Schwab API authentication requires interactive login, implemented mock authentication for testing
-- FutureWarnings about pandas dtype compatibility in technical indicator calculations that should be addressed in future updates

 ## Next Steps
 - Complete testing of the integrated features